rynmrde/ps5-rar-to-ffpfsc-payload/README.md

 > **Important:** The product name does **not** mean that a RAR file can be converted directly to `.ffpfsc` in one step.
 The supported workflow is: **extract the RAR or 7z archive to a folder, inspect the extracted files, and then convert that folder to `.ffpfsc`.**

-> **Safety notice:** This payload performs userland file operations only.
-It does not add kernel patches, raw-device access, or a guarantee against PS5 system errors, including CE-108262-9.
-Begin with non-critical files and a small test folder.
-Keep backups of important data.

 ## Contents